-They have an idea what it might be made of, but they are not certain.
+They have an idea of what it might be made of, but they are not certain.
 Dark energy and dark matter are the terms used to describe the missing 96% of the cosmos.
 It’s far too complicated to go into detail about it here, but dark matter and dark energy play a fundamental role in the workings of the universe.

 We just don’t know what they are made of, or whether they exist at all.
-It’s a fascinating thought that majority of the universe is beyond comprehension and just goes to show how much progress we have to make in spite of the strides we have already made.
+It’s a fascinating thought that the majority of the universe is beyond comprehension and just goes to show how much progress we have to make in spite of the strides we have already made.

 Takeaway 2 – We may have made contact with aliens